mgeramb/SonosArduinoLocalUpnpAPI/README.md

 # ArduinoSonosLocalUpnpAPI
 Sonos-ESP inspired successor library for controlling Sonos speakers over the unofficial local UPnP API.

+## Warning
+This library uses an unofficial API.
+The API can be shutdown by Sonos without any announcment, which would cause the library stop working.

 ## Features

 ### Play sources